 Of course, picking up and moving to a new country isn’t feasible for everyone, even if just for a short time.
 Money, family, kids and career are just a few common things that can get in the way.
 Thankfully, the Internet offers several alternatives to relocation.

 FluentU and LyricsTraining are great for kinesthetic and tactile learners, because they’re both immersive and very interactive.
-Also, language exchange sites such as Speaky, WeSpeke, and iTalki are excellent ways to immerse yourself into a language, because you get to have live conversations with native speakers who can support you through your language learning journey.
+Also, the language exchange site italki is an excellent resource to immerse yourself into a language, because you get to have live conversations with native speakers who can support you through your language learning journey.
 You can also hire a professional, private language tutor online here to really improve and polish your skills.

 With the Immersion Approach you get not a taste, but a full helping, of actual everyday speech.
 While structured programs are great, people don’t always speak “by the book.”
 With native speakers, you pick up the nuances and the colloquialisms of the language.
 You’ll understand those phrases that you can’t make an ounce of sense out of when you try to translate them according to the way you learned in your structured program.